eendebakpt/oapackage/docs/generation.rst

 form with one additional column.
 Details about the algorithm are described in :cite:`Eendebak2009`.

-The main function for array extension is the function :cpp:function:`extend_arraylist`.
+The main function for array extension is the function :cpp:func:`extend_arraylist`.
 The signature is

 .. doxygenfunction:: extend_arraylist(const arraylist_t&, arraydata_t&, OAextend const&)